 It’s a programmatic monetization solution and a certified advertiser partner, so you need a website with well-crafted content or a useful online tool.

-As well, ensure that your website complies with Google’s content policy and advertiser guidelines.
+Additionally, ensure that your website complies with Google’s content policies and advertiser guidelines.
 Once you complete the application, they will contact you to start the procedure.

 - NET30 is FatChilli’s payment policy.